rojassergio/Learning-Scipy/README.md

-The functionality of [SciPy](http://www.scipy.org/) covered in the aforementioned book can be used as either a complement for a full course of scientific computing with Python or an Introduction to [Scipy](http://www.scipy.org/).
+The functionality of [SciPy](http://www.scipy.org/) covered in the aforementioned book can be used as either a complement for a full course of scientific computing with Python or as an Introduction to [Scipy](http://www.scipy.org/).

 Consequently, feel free to reuse and modify the contents presneted here for your own teaching purposes, but